(Amazon UK link) |

 Eleanor - El - is the main character, or at least the one I most related to in this warm, character-driven novel.
 She’s in her twenties, I suppose, and is slowly coming to terms with the sudden, unexpected death of her father Martin.
 She has decided to move into his small, quirky home, a converted farm building, and to apply for part-time work in a bookshop.

 El realises she has to deal with her father’s clothes and can’t quite bring herself to do so.
-Her step-brother Will has offered sympathy and assistance, and although they haven’t really had much in common, he lost his mother more than a decade earlier, so he can empathise fully.
+Her step-brother Will has offered sympathy and assistance.
+Although they haven’t really had much in common, he lost his mother more than a decade earlier, so he can empathise fully.
 El thinks he’s probably gay, which makes it easier for her to relate to him - but it quickly becomes clear that the two are beginning to experience a mutual attraction.
 However the timing is pretty bad…

 Meanwhile El discovers her father’s mobile phone and some strange text messages in an apparent code.
 The reader knows that he had a secret affair for a few years but El has no idea.
 She and Will decide to try and crack the code, to figure out what was going on.